5.9.3 Debtors' Delinquent Accounts

 Attention: Payment Team

 3. Contact Points.
 ROs may use a local contact listing established between FI and RO groups for Chapter 9, 11, and 12 cases.
 For cases under Chapter 7 or Chapter 13 protection, ROs should call CIO to provide information on bankruptcy filings or other bankruptcy-related casework.
-CIO phone and fax numbers can be found on SERP.
+CIO and FI contact information can be found at SERP - Insolvency (Bankruptcy) Tools.

 Reminder: